 Hit record on FLIR software

-Turn on plasma generator by flipping the power switch*
+Turn on plasma generator by flipping the power switch which is accessed through the back access hatch.*

 4) Allow for print to finish.
-Do not open the door or adjust printer during the duration of the print.
+Do not open the door or adjust printer during the duration of the print other than Z-babystepping on the first layer.

 5) Turn off the plasma generator.